What is Right to information?

 - provide appropriate protection for individuals' privacy.

-How to lodge an application for information under Right to Information or Information Privacy, and amend information under Information Privacy.
+How to lodge an application for access to information under the Right to Information and Information Privacy, and amend information under the Information Privacy.

 Request a review about decisions relating to Right to Information or Information Privacy.

-View a list of Right to Information applications in the department's disclosure log, and find out how to make an application under Right to Information.
+View a list of Right to Information applications in the department's disclosure log.
+Documents released in response to formal applications under the Right to Information will be progressively published via our disclosure log.